Background image from Joanna Kosinska - Thank you

 Generosity is a core principle for Seth Godin.

-In his new book, The Practice, he shows you how to live a creative life and how to be productive in the creative work you want to do.
+In his other new book, The Practice, he shows you how to live a creative life and how to be productive in the creative work you want to do.
 He stresses the importance of three main ingredients for a successful creative practice, curiosity, generosity and connection.

 Seth offers a one-minute video explaining how you can create magic, with these three ingredients.
 It is on his blog at